-In November 2020, BioSyent Pharma Inc. launched FeraMAX® Pd Therapeutic 150 in Canada, the first product launched under a new patented delivery system for the treatment of iron deficiency anemia based on a Polydextrose Iron Complex ("PDIC") formulation.
-FeraMAX® Pd Therapeutic 150 in both a 30 capsule-count carton or a 100 capsule-count bottle replaces FeraMAX® 150 at Canadian pharmacies.
-FeraMAX® Pd Therapeutic 150 is Vegan Certified and is also recognized by the Society of Obstetricians and Gynaecologists of Canada.
+In 2020, BioSyent Pharma Inc. launched Feramax[®] Pd Therapeutic 150 in Canada, replacing FeraMAX[®] 150 at Canadian pharmacies.
+Feramax[®] Pd Therapeutic 150 is the first product launched under the trusted Feramax[®] brand using a new patented delivery system for the treatment of iron deficiency anemia based on a Polydextrose Iron Complex ("PDIC") formulation.
+Feramax[®] Pd Therapeutic 150 is Vegan Certified and is also recognized by the Society of Obstetricians and Gynaecologists of Canada.